 The GMAT is designed to test your aptitude in applying your knowledge of reasoning and basic math.
 It is straightforward and simply needs you to make use of the given information in finding out answers to the questions asked.
-The GMAT Verbal and the Quantitative sections have questions based on multiple choice answers.
+The Verbal and the Quantitative sections have questions based on multiple choice answers.
 So, you need to just locate the correct answer out of the given choices.
-The GMAT math strategies can be very helpful in solving the GMAT Quantitative section (also called the math section).
+The math strategies can be very helpful in solving the Quantitative section (also called the math section).
 It contains two types of questions: Problem Solving and Data Sufficiency.
-This article will give you some insight about data sufficiency strategies for the GMAT.
+This article will give you some insight about data sufficiency strategies for the test.

 Data Sufficiency Strategies for the GMAT

 The GMAT data sufficiency problems are based on quantitative reasoning.
 However, you need not do complex calculations or number crunching to arrive at an answer.
 The questions are based on basics of arithmetic, algebra and geometry.
 The problem statements are straightforward and do not involve any hidden meanings.
-The basic GMAT math strategies are sufficient to understand the questions and to arrive at answers.
+The basic math strategies are sufficient to understand the questions and to arrive at answers.
 All the questions have identical answer options as follows:

 - Statement 1 alone is sufficient but statement 2 alone is not sufficient